nickc1/skedm/paper/paper.md

 # Summary

-This python package implements empirical dynamic modeling based on many of the workflows and routines within TISEAN[@tisean].
-The package, provides a modern api, is written in pure python, and provides additional analysis routines not provided by TISEAN. skedm is capable of reconstructing state spaces from one, two, and even three-dimensional series.
-Additionally, it provides various methods for analyzing the evolution of nearby neighbors in the reconstructed state spaces. skedm also includes numerous one, two, and three-dimensional datasets for researchers to explore.
+This python package implements nonlinear time series analysis techniques, also referred to as empirical dynamic modeling, based on many of the workflows and routines within TISEAN[@tisean].
+The package provides a modern api, is written in pure python, and provides additional analysis routines not provided by TISEAN. skedm is capable of reconstructing state spaces from one, two, and even three-dimensional series.
+Additionally, it provides various methods for analyzing the evolution of nearby neighbors in the reconstructed state spaces. skedm also includes numerous one, two, and three-dimensional synthetic datasets for researchers to explore.

 The code makes use of scikit-learn's [@scikit-learn] efficient near neighbor implementation,